lbenz730/ncaahoopR/README.md

 * ```season```: Chart color for away team.
 * ```show_legend```: Logical, whether or not to show legend/text on chart.
 Default = `TRUE`.

+Returns ```GEI``` (Game Excitement Index).
 For more information about how these win-probability charts are fit, check out the below links

 * [Model Methodology](https://sports.sites.yale.edu/ncaa-basketball-win-probability-model)
 * [Game Excitement Index](https://sports.sites.yale.edu/game-excitement-index-part-ii)